seintur/spoon-jdk9-module-example/README.md

 	...
 9 more
 [ERROR] Command execution failed.

 The failure originates from Class.forName that is used in spoon.reflect.visitor.chain.CtQueryImpl.detectTargetClassFromCCE(CtQueryImpl.java:614).
-Since this is a modularized project the class cannot be load from the usual classpath (hence the exception), but from the module path.
+Since this is a modularized project the class cannot be loaded from the usual classpath (hence the exception), but from the module path.

 (note: Class.forName is used in several other locations in Spoon)